Pandawan/GarlicRecipes/src/content/wallet-win.md

 If you are getting this error, let it keep retrying.
 It should correct itself soon.

 ## garlicoind is not recognized
-If you are getting this eror, it means that your Command Prompt is not opened in your installation directory.
+If you are getting this error, it means that your Command Prompt is not opened in your installation directory.
 Make sure that you have used `cd C:\Path\To\Garlic\Folder` before running your command.

 ## garlicoin-cli is not recognized